create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: Move, origin

-If 0, a widget bypasses first mouse click on it, if the top-level window it belongs to was not activated, so selecting such a widget it takes two mouse clicks.
+If 0, the widget ignores the first mouse click if the top-level window it belongs to was not activated, so selecting such a widget with a mouse must take two clicks.

 See also: MouseDown, selectable, selected, focused, selectingButtons